A holiday is not a holiday at our house without turkey.

 Roasting a turkey does take a while, but the results are well worth it.

 If your turkey is a different weight, just cook it for about 20 minutes per pound at 325ºF, until a meat thermometer inserted into the thigh registers 180ºF and the stuffing reads 165ºF.

 - 1/2 teaspoon dried thyme

-Pat the turkey with paper towels inside and out.
-Loosely fill the neck cavity with stuffing.
+- Pat the turkey with paper towels inside and out.
+Loosely fill the neck cavity with stuffing (find a link to a great recipe below).
 Fold the neck skin over stuffing and skewer the skin to the back.
 Lift the wings and twist them so the tips are under the bird.